-Doctor of Public Health RATIONAL LIVING will be an independent radical monthly de-voted to the teaching of rational methods of living.
-Health Conservation-Prevention of Disease-Social Hygiene- Industrial Hygiene-Prevention and Intimate Hygiene-Child Hygiene-The Child and the Home-Plain, Drugless Treat-ment of Disease-Birth Control-All Truths From All, Schools -Fighting Dishonesty in All Healing Professions-Answers to Subscribers' Questions.
+KATIONAL LIVING will be an independent radical monthly de voted to the teaching of rational methods of living.
+Health Conservation-Prevention of Disease-Social Hygiene- Industrial Hygienc-Personal and Intimate Hygiene-Child Hygiene-The Child and the Home-Plain, Drugless Treat-ment of Disease-Birth Control-All Truths From All, Schools -Fighting Dishonesty in All Healing Professions-Answers to Subscribers' Questions.

--Fighting Distonesty in All Heating Processions-Answers to Subscribers' Questions.
+Fighting Distonesty in All Heating Processions-Answers to Subscribers' Questions.
 RATIONAL LIVING will be an educational guide for manual and mental workers of both sexes.
 It will teach the reader how to live in order to avoid disease and to be as healthy and as beautiful as possible under present conditions.
 It will teach parents how to take care of their children.
 RATIONAL LIVING will not be sensational, will not cater to athletes and extraordinary people.
 It will have in view the plain, ordinary man, woman and child.
 It will belong to no medical school, but will take the truth wherever found and present it to the reader in simple, clear English.
 It will be scientific, but popular.
 It will save you money.
-RATIONAL LIVING will be open-minded and alert to all mod-ern problems and particularly to all new ideas tending to im-prove the people's health.
-It will publish just and fearless criti-cism of all fakes and humbugs.
-RATIONAL LIVING will advise organized labor as to sanitary conditions in shops, factories and mines and will study the oc-cupational diseases in all industries.
+RATIONAL LIVING will be open-minded and alert to all modern problems and particularly to all new ideas tending to improve the people's health.
+It will publish just and fearless criticism of all fakes and humbugs.
+RATIONAL LIVING will advise organized labor as to sanitary conditions in shops, factories and mines and will study the occupational diseases in all industries.
 It will teach you how and what to eat, how to dress, how to take care of your home.
 It will contain interesting and instructive illustrations.
 The name of our editor, who is well known in radical circles as an educator, lecturer and writer on social and economic, but mainly on medical subjects, is a guarantee for the quality of our magazine.

+mainly on medical subjects, is a guarantee for the quality of our magazine.
 RATIONAL LIVING will be a work of love for a great cause.
-It mainly on medical subjects, is a guarantee for the quality of our magazine.
-RATIONAL LIVING will be a work of love for a great cause.
 It will take no advertisements, or, if any, only those which upon examination will be found reliable.
-It will appear in November, 1920, or as soon as a sufficient num-ber of subscriptions will be received.
+It will appear in November, 1020, or as soon as a sufficient num-ber of subscriptions will be received.
 Only few single copies will be sold, and in few places only.
 The more subscriptions, the bet-ter, the larger, the more beautiful the magazine.
-Subscript at once and ask all your friends to subscribe.
+Subscriptions accepted now.
 Subscriptions accepted now.
 Subscription price, until November 15, 4 dollars a year, or cor-responding rates for shorter periods.
 Mail checks or money orders.
 Address: RATIONAL LIVING, 61 Hamilton Place, New York City.